SoosheBot/node-db4-project/how-to.md

 8b.
 If you fucked things up in your migration file and want to fix them, you can rollback your migration with `npx knex migrate:rollback`

 9. Making seeds!
 (Super similar to making migrations) -- Seeds pre-populate your tables so they don't look sad and empty.
 To make seeds, type `npx knex seed:make 001-<your seedName> (or 002-seedName, 003-seedName, etc)` in your terminal and when you hit save, the `seed` file will show up in `data > seeds`, ideally in the `data` folder.
-(You can make sure of this in your knexfile.js though, so make sure of it!)
+(You can make sure of this in your knexfile.js though, so make sure of it!).
+To run your seeds, do `npx knex seed:run` in the terminal.

-10. Plan your table -- what does it actually need as columns, etc. Maybe write it out on paper or use that dbDesigner website to make a bunch of tables and figure out where stuff belongs.
+10. In the `dbConfig.js` file, add content to export all your knex-es.
+It should look like this: const knex = require('knex');
+    const config = require('../knexfile.js');
+    const db = knex(config.development);
+    module.exports = db;

+Then you can run your migrations and seeds with `npx knex migrate:latest` and `npx knex seed:run`.
+Note--Any time you run a `npx knex migrate:latest`, you need to rerun your seeds.
+(You can also run it to reset your Insomnia file, if you like.)